AnFunctionArray/EFI-Image-Creation-Helper/README.md

 You will need to include/compile "main.c" in your project in order to work. "main.h" is the header with the functions you will want to use.

+Uefi image created using this helper was tested on Asrock B75M-GL motherboard firmware.